SamriddhaL/SOLGNN/README.md

+# Introduction

+In this project, we attempt to predict molecular  using GNNs.
+The models presented here were developed by absolute beginners in the field of graph deep learning.
+As a result, they may contain errors, suboptimal design choices, or incomplete implementations.
+This work aims to document these beginner attempts, explore their behavior, and provide guidance for improvement.
+By analyzing the models and their predictions, we hope to build a foundation for better understanding GNNs and gradually improving model performance with more advanced techniques.

 # Installation Guide

 This guide will help you set up your development environment using UV, a fast Python package installer and resolver.